Chat Model API

 Message

-The Message interface encapsulates a textual message, a collection of attributes as a Map, and a categorization known as MessageType.
-The interface is defined as follows:
+The Message interface encapsulates a Prompt textual content, a collection of metadata attributes, and a categorization known as MessageType.

-public interface Message extends Node<String> {
+public interface Content {

 String getContent();